venkatbalakumar2405/bcs/Day _02/Day_04/notes.md

 and template selection
 sli.dev-to used in markdown
-only undefined will come for nested destructuring only default values need to be given  first then only
+only undefined will come for nested destructuring only default values need to be given  first then only  linux and unix for mac os went for cost and money while linux came under ubuntu